thoughtbot/botcasts/README.md

 This course works by introducing a series of failing tests that you must get to pass by introducing Hotwire patterns into the application.

+The app starts as a Turbo-less Rails app.
+The goal is as you complete the lessons, you'll make it more iteractive using Hotwire.

 For more Hotwire resources, check out our [blog posts].

 [blog posts]: https://thoughtbot.com/blog/tags/hotwire